 The draft law was dropped after fears that it would face rejection in the Upper House.
 The Government declared that the delay in bringing the law forward was due to them prioritising the emergency economic response to the COVID-19 pandemic.

 In December, ABC news said the law could be revived in the future, once the pandemic has passed.

 A number of countries throughout the world impose cash payment limitations, particularly in Europe where 16 countries have adopted restrictions, which range from €500 in Greece to approximately €15,000 in Poland.
-There is no evidence that cash payment limitations have contributed to curb tax evasion, money laundering or the fight against terrorism.
+There is no evidence that cash payment limitations have contributed to curb tax evasion, The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
+Money launder...
+More or the fight against terrorism.
 In 2018, after a two-year consultation, the European Commission decided not to impose EU wide limitations on cash payments and concluded that “While tax fraud and the use of cash are often associated, the study demonstrates that the relationship between the two is not always clear-cut.”
 In 2019, the ECB reacted to a Greek government proposal to lower the cash limit from €500 to €300 and wrote “the existing limit on cash payments of EUR 500 for consumer-to-business transactions, and the new tax incentives discouraging companies from spending cash in excess of EUR 300, are disproportionate in light of the potentially adverse impact on the cash payment system.”